rgreminger/tilburg-science-hub/docs/index.md

 These website should help you to get started in

-- setting up the computing environment on your machine (--> [software setup](setup/)), and
+- setting up the computing environment on your machine (--> [software setup](setup/)),
-- understanding the main principles of reproducible science, and how they can be applied in a set of standardized workflows (--> [project setup and workflow management](workflow/) ),
+- understanding the main principles of reproducible science, and how they can be applied in a set of standardized workflows (--> [project setup and workflow management](workflow/) ), and
+- directly implementing our suggestions by learning from various templates (--> [example projects](examples/)).

 both of which will allow you to manage *data- and computation-intensive projects* in an efficient way.